NexusNull/ALBot/README.md

 As you can see it contains the name and level but also TLU which stands for 'time to level up', besides that the rest should be self explenatory.

 BWI can be enabled/disabled by setting the start property, by default this is set to false.
 One thing to note is that BWI uses 2 consecutive ports meaning with you want to expose BWI to the internet by port forwarding you will have to port forward the port listed here and one higher.
 If need be I can change that behaviour but as long as nobody complains it's staying that way.
-If you do decide to open BWI to the internet that is still the option to protect it with a password so only you or certain others have access to it.
+If you do decide to open BWI to the internet that is still the option to protect it with a password so only you can access it.
 Such a setup can be usefull if you have it running on a server but want to check up on it from work.

 First a word of caution, the mini map is a nice little feature that has been added recently and is still not as polished as I want it to be.
 The way the mini map is implemented is very hacky, it works by sending data url converted PNG images to the client, high frame rates can cause many issues such as high cpu usage on the server side and GPU crashes on the client side.
 I recommend a frame rate of 1.